ic3-software/ic3-reporting-api/doc/plugin/Reference.md

 ### Widget Template Overview

 A dashboard is made of widgets (aka. visual components) that display a piece of information.
-Typical widgets are charts, maps, tables, filters, gauges, textual information, etc...
-New types of widgets can be added via a widget template.
+Typical widgets are charts, maps, tables, filters, gauges, textual information, etc. New types of widgets can be added via a widget template.

 Refer to this [page](./WidgetTemplate.md) for more information.